 - A tiered-fee structure — for instance, €5 for transactions under €500 or €10 for transactions under €1,000.

 - A fee calculated as a percentage of the total transfer amount.

 - €0 if you meet a fee-free threshold — €5,000 or more with some providers.

 Be wary of other fees that could apply.
 For example, a provider could charge your recipient a fee to cash a bank check or pick up cash in person.

 There’s a lot riding on a competitive exchange rate and low fee.
 But depending on how much you’re sending, how soon your recipient needs it and rates at the time of transfer, you could save even more with the following tools.

-Forward contracts.
+- Forward contracts.
 With this tool, you lock in a favourable exchange rate for a future transfer, avoiding unpredictable movements in the rate.

-Limit orders.
+- Limit orders.
 A limit order allows you to request a transfer that’s executed only when a specific rate is reached, at which point your provider locks it in.

-Regular, automated transfers.
+- Regular transfers.
 You may be able to shave a few pennies off an exchange rate or pay lower transfer fees by setting up a plan to automate more regular payments overseas.